Vanilla isn’t as boring as people make it out to be. Use vanilla beans to add that distinctive sweet aroma and flavor to your drinks and desserts.

 Vanilla beans definitely do go mad.
 This usually happens because they’ve gone moldy in humid conditions.

-If you spot any mold on your vanilla beans, it’s best they go in the bin.
+If you spot any mold on your vanilla beans, they should go in the bin.

 However, you may also notice frosty crystals on the surface of your vanilla beans.
+These crystals are completely safe to eat – they are vanillin that has emerged from the inside of the bean while drying.
 Don’t confuse these with mold.
-These crystals are completely safe to eat – they are vanillin that has emerged from the inside of the bean whilst drying.

-Although moisture creates mold, so that’s the real enemy here, you also need to make sure your vanilla beans haven’t dried out.
+Although moisture creates mold, that’s the real enemy here, and you also need to ensure your vanilla beans haven’t dried out.
 Dry vanilla beans aren’t dangerous or bad for you, but they will have lost their aroma and flavor, so discard them for quality reasons.

 If you want to use your vanilla beans before they go bad, use them in vanilla extract.
 More on that in a bit!